jundalisay/sp/content/en/social/economics/adam-smith-mistake.md

 heading: "Trusting the Merchants too much"
 linkTitle: Smith's Mistakes
 date: 2015-01-01
-image: /covers/smith.jpg
+a: "Adam Smith"
 description : "Adam Smith suggested some policies in the Wealth of Nations which produced bad effects"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/
-# icon: "Supereconomics"
+icon: "Juan"
 ---